Study with us

 The aim of myself and the Board is to create an environment where Churchill students and alumni can gain knowledge and skills in whatever future direction their careers take: corporate, banking, consulting or entrepreneurship.

-We look forward to hearing from you and seeing your proposals and the deadline for submission is 4 March 2016 and we hope to have a decision by the week commencing 25 April 2016.
+We look forward to hearing from you and seeing your proposals and the deadline for submission is 1 March 2019.

 The prize is £1000 including experienced business mentoring that could be valued in multiple thousands if accessed on the open market.